-- 57. Using the risk-informed approach set out in this guidance, all potential contacts (whether high or low risk) will be identified and provided with appropriate, proportionate advice on the action that should be taken in the following ways: - Test and Protect will, through the contact tracing system, identify those contacts where there is a higher risk of transmission and ask them to self-isolate and take a PCR test; and - other low risk contacts will be identified by schools when they are informed of positive cases, and sent information letters that advise them to take certain mitigating actions.
-These actions do not require self-isolation, but include important advice on LFD testing and other mitigating actions. - 58.
-This approach means that blanket isolation of whole classes will no longer be routine.
-Far fewer children and young people are likely to be asked to self-isolate, and when they do it will be for a shorter period of time while they await their PCR result.
+- 53. Based on the latest evidence, enhanced self-isolation measures were introduced for all household contacts of any Coronavirus strain from Saturday 11th December.
+Those requirements are that household contacts of all cases should now isolate for 10 days.
+This applies to everyone in the household, irrespective of age, and the self-isolation period cannot be reduced by testing negative or being vaccinated.
+For the purposes of this guidance, household contacts fall within the wider category of high-risk close contacts and should be treated in the same way. - 54.
+With that exception, the previous risk-informed approach within schools will continue to apply.
+That is that, all potential contacts (whether defined as high- or low-risk) will be identified and provided with appropriate, proportionate advice on the action that should be taken in the following ways: - Test and Protect will, through the contact tracing system, identify those contacts where there is a higher risk of transmission and ask them to self-isolate and take a PCR test; and - other low risk contacts will be identified by schools when they are informed of positive cases, and sent information letters that advise them to take certain mitigating actions.
+These actions do not require self-isolation, but include important advice on LFD testing and other mitigating actions. - 55.
+This approach means that blanket isolation of whole classes will continue to be minimised.
+Fewer children and young people are likely to be asked to self-isolate, and when they do it will be for a shorter period of time while they await their PCR result.